Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements

-Central limit results for SA schemes are significant from the standpoint of algorithm design as well as inference.
-Indeed, the optimal selection of the steplength depends on the Hessian matrix at $x^*$, see e.g., \cite[Chapter 3.4]{chen2006stochastic}.
+CLTs for SA schemes are significant from the standpoint of algorithm design as well as inference.

+{\em (i) Algorithm design.} Indeed, the optimal selection of the steplength depends on the Hessian matrix at $x^*$, see e.g., \cite[Chapter 3.4]{chen2006stochastic}.
 Since the Hessian at $x^*$ is unavailable, the optimal value of $\alpha_k$ can only be estimated, which has led to the development of adaptive SA methods (cf. \cite{venter1967extension,wei1987multivariate,spall2000adaptive}).
-Motivated by heavy dependence of SA schemes on steplength choices, \cite{yousefian10stochastic} developed a self-tuned rule that adapts the steplength sequence to problem parameters.
+Motivated by the heavy dependence of SA schemes on steplength choices, the authors in \cite{yousefian10stochastic} developed a self-tuned rule that adapts the steplength sequence to problem parameters.
 In a similar vein, there has been an effort to develop optimal constant steplengths.
-Specifically, it was shown \blue{in \cite{nemirovski2009robust}} that with suitably selected constant step-sizes, the expected function values at the averaged iterate converge to the optimum with rate $\mathcal{O}(1/\sqrt{k})$ in merely convex case and rate $\mathcal{O}(1/k)$ in strongly convex case, matching the lower bounds~\cite{nemirovskii1983problem}. \blue{It is further shown in \cite{mandt2017stochastic} that the constant SGD simulates a Markov chain with a stationary distribution, which might be used to adjust the tuning parameters of constant SGD so as to improve the convergence rate,} e.g., SGD for fitting the generalized linear models \cite{toulis2014statistical} and approximating the Bayesian posterior inference \cite{mandt2017stochastic}.
-Furthermore, the central limit theorems (CLTs) for SA schemes might allow for the possibility of constructing confidence regions for the optimal solution, see \cite{bickel2013asymptotic,hsieh2002recent}.
-For instance, Hsieh and Glynn~\cite{hsieh2002recent} designed an approach to rigorously characterize confidence regions without explicitly estimating the covariance of the limiting normal distribution.\\
+Specifically, it was shown {in \cite{nemirovski2009robust}} that with suitably selected constant step-sizes, the expected function values at the averaged iterate converge to the optimum with rate $\mathcal{O}(1/\sqrt{k})$ in merely convex case and rate $\mathcal{O}(1/k)$ in strongly convex case, matching the lower bounds~\cite{nemirovskii1983problem}.
+It is further shown in \cite{mandt2017stochastic} that the constant SGD simulates a Markov chain with a stationary distribution, which might be used to adjust the tuning parameters of constant SGD so as to improve the convergence rate, e.g., SGD for fitting the generalized linear models \cite{toulis2014statistical} and approximating the Bayesian posterior inference \cite{mandt2017stochastic}.